microsoft/sqllinuxlabs/instructions.md

 ## Prelab setup for SQL Server on Linux Labs

 This lab is required to setup your environment and tools to use the other labs.
-In order to complete the prelab, you will need the following:
+The workshop provides the necessary login and resources for:

-- An Azure subscription
+- An Azure login so you provision an Azure Virtual Machine running Linux.
-- A Windows, Linux, or MacOS Client computer.
-You can use another Azure VM running Windows or Linux as a client.
-Note: Currently the labs are only setup for Windows clients.
-It is possible to complete other labs with macOS and Linux clients provided you have a ssh program and install SQL Operations Studio.
+- A virtual machine running Windows 10 to install client tools and use them to interact with the Azure Virtual Machine and SQL Server.

+The Resource tab on this lab page has login information for both Azure and the Windows 10 Virtual Machine.

 The prelab is divided into four sections: